raspberrypilearning/comic-character/en/step_3.md

 ## Add form input fields

-In this step, you will design an interactive web page and a web form where users can create their own superhero!
+In this step, you will design an interactive web page and a web form where the user can create their own superhero!

 <iframe src="https://staging-editor.raspberrypi.org/en/embed/viewer/comic-character-step3" width="100%" height="800" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen> </iframe>